Stalags XI-B, XI-D, and 357: Stalag XI-D

+Stolperstein in Carate Brianza for Giovanni Cesana, an Italian Gentile who was imprisoned in Fallingbostel after the Armistice of Cassibile, dying there in July 1944.

 In July 1941 the first Soviet POWs arrived, and were accommodated in a large fenced-off open area called Marquartsfeld about 1 km north-east of Stalag XI-B, and designated Stalag XI-D (also known as Stalag 321).
 Lacking huts the Russian prisoners initially lived in dugouts.
 Another 10,000 Soviet officers were accommodated in XI-B. In late 1941 the SS separated out the senior officers, Communist Party officials and Jews from the Soviet POW, and sent them to the concentration camps at Sachsenhausen and Neuengamme.
 By November 1941 there were about 11,000 Soviet POW in XI-D, and some huts were built.
 The same month an epidemic of typhus broke out in both camps which lasted until February 1942.
 In early 1942 rations for the Soviet prisoners were slightly increased in order to enable them to work, however it was still so inadequate that many prisoners died from exhaustion.
 In July 1942 Stalag XI-D was dissolved and incorporated into Stalag XI-B.

 In late 1943 a large number of Italian POW arrived at XI-B. They were poorly treated and suffered, second to the Russians, the most deaths in the camp.
 By mid-1944 there were 93,380 POW registered at XI-B; 25,277 Russian, and 79,928 of other nationalities, mostly in Arbeitskommando.